✨🎤 The CyberCup Show returns on 13 February 2026!

 Andros: Engaging the operational staff of 30+ factories with a mobile arcade booth

-The Challenge: Reaching Field Teams in the Food Industry
+The Challenge: Reaching Frontline Teams in the Food Industry

-For Andros, a major player in the European food industry, cybersecurity is not just about offices and data centres.
-With more than 30 production sites across France, the group faces a significant challenge: raising awareness among operational staff — line operators, maintenance technicians, workshop managers — about the cyber risks now threatening the industry.
+For Andros, a major player in the food industry in Europe, cybersecurity is not just a matter of offices and data centres.
+With over 30 production sites spread across France, the group faces a significant challenge: raising awareness among operational staff — line operators, maintenance technicians, workshop managers — about the cyber risks now threatening the industry.

 A Specific Industrial Context

-Food production sites present unique constraints for cyber awareness:
+Food production sites have unique constraints for cybersecurity awareness:

 Operational Constraints

-• Shift Teams: 3x8, staggered hours, no common slots available
+• Shift Teams: 24/7, staggered schedules, no common slots

-• Limited Time: short breaks, no possibility to interrupt production
+• Limited Time: short breaks, cannot interrupt production

-• Restricted IT Access: little to no computers on production floors
+• Restricted IT Access: few or no computers on production floors

-• Low Digital Literacy: employees often distant from digital tools daily
+• Low Digital Interaction: staff often distant from digital tools

 • IT/OT Convergence: production systems are increasingly connected

-• Sabotage Risks: phishing targeting industrial system accesses
+• Sabotage Risks: phishing targeting industrial system access

 • Supply Chain Protection: Andros is part of critical ecosystems